obiba/opal-doc/cookbook/r-datashield/authz.rst

   As a system administrator:

   1. [optional] Group local users (if not already done): go to **Administration > Users and Groups** and edit users so that they belong to the relevant group
-  2. [optional] Configure :ref:`oidc` so that the users are automatically granted the appropriate group: go to **Admnistration > Identity Providers** and configure each ID provider (groups can be automatically applied or extracted from the received UserInfo).
+  2. [optional] Configure :ref:`oidc` so that the users are automatically granted the appropriate group: go to **Administration > Identity Providers** and configure each ID provider (groups can be automatically applied or extracted from the received UserInfo).
   3. Grant group the permission to *use* the DataSHIELD service: go to **Administration > DataSHIELD**, *Permissions* section (bottom of the page)

   As a system administrator or as a project administrator:

-  1. Grant group the permission to *view dictionnary and summary (no access to individual values)* of a Table: go to project's table page, select the **Permissions** tab
+  * Grant group the permission to *view dictionnary and summary (no access to individual values)* of a Table: go to project's table page, select the **Permissions** tab
-  2. Grant group the permission to *view (no credentials)* a Resource: go to the project's resource page, select the **Permissions** tab
+  * Grant group the permission to *view (no credentials)* a Resource: go to the project's resource page, select the **Permissions** tab
-  3. Grant group the permission to *view (no credentials)* any Resources of a project: go to the project's resources list page, select the **Permissions** tab
+  * Grant group the permission to *view (no credentials)* any Resources of a project: go to the project's resources list page, select the **Permissions** tab

 Using R
 ~~~~~~~